Introduction and Summary

 Custom seeds can come into play in the following situations, among others.

-Many kinds of games generate game content using apparently-random principles, such as—
+Many kinds of games generate game content based on apparent randomness, such as—

 - procedurally generated maps for a role-playing game,